-repertory of modern and ballet works, Kelly is described as "at
+KELLY is described as "at

 miniature ballet company - never less than highly charged!" acclaims

-BACKSTAGE, about this contemporary ensemble based in SoHo in New York
+BACKSTAGE.
+Based in SoHo in New York

-City and the Adirondack Mountains.
-The
+City and the Adirondack Mountains, the

 taught throughout the US and Europe.
 Rebecca Kelly Ballet features contemporary classical dancers and ballets